 Criminal Homicide:

-This offense are separated into two categories: Murder and Non-negligent Manslaughter, and Manslaughter by Negligence.
+This offense is separated into two categories: Murder and Non-negligent Manslaughter, and Manslaughter by Negligence.
 Murder and Non-negligent Manslaughter is the willful (non-negligent) killing of one human being by another.
 This includes any death caused by injuries received in a fight, argument, quarrel, assault or the commission of a crime.
 Manslaughter by Negligence is the killing of another person through gross negligence.
 This includes any death caused by the gross negligence of another.
 In other words, it’s something that a reasonable and prudent person would not do.

 Robbery: